kaizhangpnl/v3_aerosol_diag/analysis/readme.md

 Results shown these figures show:

 - Overall, sulfate/BC/POM burden changes (relative to piCtrl) are all smaller compared to v2.
-This will have an impact on the anthropogenic forcing, in addition to the aerosol/cloud tuning changes.
+This will have an impact on the anthropogenic forcing, in addition to the aerosol/cloud parameterization and tuning changes (from v2 to v3).
 - The volcanic emissions have a large impact on sulfate concentrations not only in the stratosphere, but also in troposphere.
 - Large changes in BC/POM burdens in the tropics, which indicates much stronger wet removal by convective clouds.